SteveMcArthur/stevemcarthur.co.uk/src/blog/post/mapping-coronavirus.md

 ![Rapid API](/img/rapidapi.jpg)

 This is what I used for the virus data.
-Whilst the [WHO](https://www.who.int/) does have some sort of data feed, I thought it simpler to just go to [RapidAPI](https://rapidapi.com/).
-The source of their data does come from WHO, I just thought it would be easier to set up.
+Whilst the [WHO](https://www.who.int/) does have some sort of data feed, I couldn't find a Coronavirus feed.
+So I thought it simpler to just go to [RapidAPI](https://rapidapi.com/).
+The source of their data comes from the John Hopkins University, in particular their GitHub repository at [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19).

 Once you sign up for an API key at [https://rapidapi.com/](https://rapidapi.com/), you just make a call to the API url and it returns the data in the following format: